CSGuides/grad-job-guide/_jobs/general.md

   Taking a post-doc can give you time to build your publication record.
-  In addition, post-docs can be helpful for non U.S. grad students who eventually want a full-time position in the U.S. On the other hand, if you have taken a post-doc people will expect more publications.
+  In addition, post-docs can be helpful for non US grad students who eventually want a full-time position in the US On the other hand, if you have taken a post-doc people will expect more publications.
 The general advice is to accept a tenure-track job if you can get one without a post-doc.